Viseryn/foodplanner/README.md

 - Localization, especially English (US).
 - Notifications, e.g. reminders for the shopping list.
 - Optimizations, e.g. generating thumbnails and improving synchronization.

+## Release checklist

+Currently, a new release is not automatically created (see Issue #175).
+When all issues for a planned released have been resolved, follow these steps:

+- Create a branch `release/v{version-number}` from develop.
+- Change the version number in README.md, package.json and create a new migration.
+  Commit with message `Realease v{version-number}`.
+- If there are any hotfixes needed, merge them into the new release branch.
+- After testing, create a new GitHub release on the release branch with a corresponding tag.
+- Create a pull request for merging the release branch into the master branch.
+- Create a pull request for merging the master branch into the develop branch.
+- Change the version number in README.md, package.json and create a new migration for the next snapshot version.
+  For example, if v1.6.1 was just released, change the version number to v.1.6.2-snapshot.
+  Commit on the develop branch with message `Snapshot v{snapshot-version-number}`.

 ---